 Porch/Steps

 Using 4×4 posts, I cut down 6 pieces at 28 inches.
 I screwed these into the playhouse deck about 1.75 inches from the outside edge each sides.
 The first posts are .5 in away from the siding.
 I screwed in using 3 in screws at an angle and a lag bolt for additional security from underneath.
-I installed the corner posts centered in front of the first posts, and the center posts at 22.75 inches from the corner posts.
+Then, I installed the corner posts centered in front of the first posts, and the center posts at 22.75 inches from the corner posts.
 I then cut down 2×4 boards to fit between each section.
 I used three boards per section and used some scrap wood blocks to aid in screwing each one in at the same height.

 For the steps, I had to navigate around un-level ground.
 The way I did this was by cutting two 2×6 boards at a 32 degree angle on one end and a 22.5 degree angle in the opposite direction on the other end.
 Each board measured 42 in from short end to short end.
-I then installed one of these on the side of the playhouse with the lower ground using screws and a lag bolt from behind (first photo below).
-I then placed the other board on the opposite side and viewed from the side to see how uneven they were.
-I then began cutting small bits off the bottom end of this board until they looked perfectly parallel from the side view.
-I secured this board to the deck base.
-I then measured between the two boards at the top and cut 4 pieces at this length and attached them between the stair rails.
-My steps ended up being 31 in wide.
+Then, I installed one of these on the side of the playhouse with the lower ground using screws and a lag bolt from behind (first photo below).
+Next, I placed the other board on the opposite side and viewed from the side to see how uneven they were.

 Roof